This post may contain affiliate links for your shopping convenience.

-Last time I talked about the Cricut Maker I showed you how a non-DIY person -like moi- would unpack and set up the Cricut Maker machine.
-It was easy peasy; we all have to agree!
+The last time I talked about the Cricut Maker, I showed you how a non-DIY person -like me- would unpack and set up the Cricut Maker machine.
+It was easy peasy; we all had to agree!

-Well, this time around I wanted to learn how to create beautiful, home organizing vinyl labels to install in my kitchen.
-Let me tell you; it was not that straight forward as I thought it would be.
+This time around, I wanted to learn how to create beautiful, home organizing vinyl labels to install in my kitchen.
+Let me tell you, it was not as straightforward as I thought it would be.

-I am one of those geeky people who read manuals and watches tutorials, and then pokes around until I figure things out.
-I’m a true believer in Marie Forleo’s motto that everything is “figureoutable’.
-Still, I had to give more than one shot to learn to make these labels.
+I am one of those geeky people who read manuals, watch tutorials, and then poke around until I figure things out.
+Still, I had to give more than one shot to learn to make these vinyl labels.

-So, if you want to create beautiful, handwritten (or not) vinyl labels for your home or to install at your organizing clients’ homes, I have your back!
-In this post, I’ll show you the step-by-step process on how to create, print and apply these gorgeous labels!
+So, if you want to create beautiful, handwritten (or not) Vinyl labels for your home or to install at your organizing clients’ homes, I have your back!
+In this post, I’ll show you the step-by-step process of how to create, print, and apply these gorgeous labels!

 Here are the steps you’ll have to take to get your hands on your labels:

-You will need your machine to be hooked up to your computer so you can create your masterpiece and then print it.
+You will need your machine to be hooked up to your computer to create your masterpiece and then print it.

-Of course, I’m already looking forward to wireless printers and have one less cord to organize in my home office! 😉
+Of course, I’m already looking forward to wireless printers and having one less cord to organize in my home office! 😉

 1. Installing The Cricut Design Space On Your Computer

-This was a very straight forward step, and all you have to do is click on a link and follow the process.
+This was a very straightforward step, and all you had to do was click on a link and follow the process.

 First, go to learn.cricut.com and click on Design Space.